vinodkalamatikumar/CodingAndDesign/README.md

 - Run this query `{job="demo/hotrod"} | json`
 - Choose a log line with a traceID -> Jaeger

-## Disabling/enabling your Stack
+## Disabling/enabling ObservStack
-Should you wish to disable your stack, use this command:
+Should you wish to disable your Stack, use this command:

 ```sh
 $ cd observstack